lyuwen/terminal_guide/README.md

 # A beginner's guide to terminal world

 Per request of my friend, I am composing a beginner's guide to the command line interface **Terminal**, and stuff related to it.
+The main idea is a hands-on booklet that one can refer to while using the terminal.
+To achieve mastery, one still needs a lot more to learn.

 ## BASH introduction